 Our motto is: Train hard, smile harder and enjoy the journey!

 A full kit list will be provided when you sign up for this trip.
 Good kit can make the difference between a fantastic adventure and an uncomfortable one.
 Well-worn in waterproof hiking boots are essential together with a good quality waterproof jacket AND trousers.

 Bike & helmet hire and canoe, buoyancy aids and paddles are all included in this challenge.
 You are welcome to bring your own bike and helmet if you wish.
 Hire bikes will be provided according to your height.
-Rest assured any equipment that we supply will be hygienically cleaned and sanitised and was not used 72 hours before you use it and will not be used for the next 72 hours.
+Rest assured any equipment that we supply will be hygienically cleaned and sanitised.

-To help you get the very best from your Scottish Highlands Adventure we will provide you with an exclusive Adventurous Ewe discount code to use in independent Joe Brown / The Climbers Shop and ashmei athletic apparel both online and in store.
+To help you get the very best from your Scottish Highlands adventure we will provide you with an exclusive Adventurous Ewe discount code to use in independent UK Outdoor retailers both online and in store.
 They offer a large choice of kit that the staff themselves use while climbing, hiking, mountaineering, running, travelling or enjoying expeditions across the globe.
 They pride themselves on sharing their experience and knowledge of equipment so you can choose the right gear to suit you and your multi activity trip.

 The weather in the Scottish Highlands can change rapidly so it is essential that you are prepared for all conditions including rain, wind and heat.
 In the week leading up to your trip we recommend checking the Mountain Weather Information Service.
 You will also receive weather updates via our mobile travel app.